-I have a very old memory in the far reaches of my brain that remembers that my first experience with a margarita had me wanting to spit it out.
-It was awful!
-I blamed my lack of experience with hard alcohol but over the years I have given that younger version of myself a break…I was right to not like it.
+I have a very old memory from my first experience with a margarita and it was awful!
+I blamed my lack of experience with hard liquor but over the years I have given that younger version of myself a break…I was right to not like it.
 Luckily things changed and today I add another favorite to my repertoire, this Casamigos Tequila Margarita.

-Chances are it was made with ‘gold’ tequila, ready made sweet and sour mix and probably some bottled lime juice.
+Chances are that first marg was made with ‘gold’ tequila, ready made sweet and sour mix and probably some bottled lime juice.
 Even thinking of it makes me cringe.
-I really have come a long way baby and I love margaritas in many forms and fashions but I have to say, this Casamigos Margarita is simple, old school and really as good as they come.
+I really have come a long way baby and I love margaritas in many forms and fashions but I have to say, this Casamigos Tequila Margarita is simple, old school and really as good as they come.

 While that has changed with a shift to marketing to the public for which we should be eternally grateful, the methods and results are still the same and their process is unique and dedicated to keeping that quality they loved when just sipping with friends in their homes in Mexico.